-Brest reduction is performed under general anesthesia as an outpatient surgery.
+Breast reduction is performed under general anesthesia as an outpatient surgery.
 There is a selection of incision patterns that can be used during this procedure, including:

-The Anchor Incision: This incision is made around the areola, vertically down o the breast crease, and then horizontally along the breast crease.
-It is used for women who need a significant breast reduction and/or have very droopy breasts.
-Even though this is the most common type of reduction technique used in the US for a number of years, the scarring associated with this procedure limits its use at J Sweat Plastic Surgery in Sacramento.
+The Inverted-T (Anchor) Incision: This incision is created around the areola, vertically down to the breast crease, and then horizontally along the breast crease.
+It is best for those with a significant amount of breast sag.
+While more commonly used for breast reduction in selected circumstances, this extensive scar pattern is rarely necessary for breast lift procedures performed at J. Sweat Plastic Surgery in Sacramento.

 Drains may be placed in incisions to collect any excess fluids during recovery, though drains are rarely necessary.
 Patients will need to wear a special sports bra to minimize swelling and support the breast tissue during healing.
 Swelling and bruising will be present, and any discomfort can be controlled with pain medication.
 Patients should sleep in a reclining position with their torso elevated.
 Strenuous activities and exercise must be avoided during recovery.
 Results will gradually appear as swelling subsides, with final results after three to six months.